GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

    :icon: code

    .. code-block:: c++
-      // GOOD - Documentation that gives useful information about what the function *does*, without
+      // GOOD - The documentation gives useful information about what the function *does*, without
       //        going into theorical knowledge nor implementation details.
       /**
        * @brief Computes the residual for the nonlinear solver.